OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 ---
-title: 'Copy Excel tables into new master table'
+title: 'Merge multiple Excel tables into a single table'
 description: 'Learn how to use Office Scripts to combine data from multiple Excel tables into a single table.' ms.date: 03/04/2021
 localization_priority: Normal